-The report explains the financial position of the Section at 31 March 2015 using several different measures of its liabilities and how it has changed since the previous valuation at 31 March 2012.
-It also describes the strategy that has been agreed between the Trustee and TfL for financing the Section in future and provides projections of the funding position at the expected date of the next valuation.
+The report explains the financial position of the Section at 31 March 2018 using several different measures of its liabilities and how it has changed since the previous valuation at 31 March 2015.
+It also describes the strategy that has been agreed between the Trustee and TfL for financing the Section in future and provides commentary on how the funding position is expected to develop in future.

-This report and the work involved in the actuarial valuation are within the scope of and comply with the Financial Reporting Council's Technical Actuarial Standards regarding pensions, reporting actuarial information, data and modelling.
+This report and the work involved in the actuarial valuation are within the scope of and comply with the Financial Reporting Council's Technical Actuarial Standards 100: Principles for Technical Actuarial Work and 300: Pensions.